-- The General Fund has a \$921 thousand budgeted draw-down in Fund Balance to offset the lingering impact of the pandemic. - In FY 2021/2022 a \$150 thousand transfer from the Impact Fee Fund to the Capital Improvement Fund has been budgeted to help fund stormwater and drainage improvements. - The combined Water & Sewer Operating Fund and Water & Sewer Capital Fund has a projected deficit of \$888 thousand.
-While the Water & Sewer Operating Fund as a projected surplus of \$2.3 million, the Water & Sewer Capital Fund has a projected deficit of \$3.2 million.
-The combined deficit is a planned spend down of available fund balance to help support infrastructure improvements including Phase 2 water main replacement on Old Grand Avenue, water main replacement on Waveland Avenue, relocating some existing water main and installing new water main to eliminate gaps in the system near the intersection of Hunt Club Road and Washington
+- The General Fund has a \$922 thousand budgeted draw-down in Fund Balance to offset the lingering impact of the pandemic. - In FY 2021/2022 a \$150 thousand transfer from the Impact Fee Fund to the Capital Improvement Fund has been budgeted to help fund stormwater and drainage improvements. - The combined Water & Sewer Operating Fund and Water & Sewer Capital Fund has a projected deficit of \$928 thousand.
+While the Water & Sewer Operating Fund has a projected surplus of \$2.3 million, the Water & Sewer Capital Fund has a projected deficit of \$3.2 million.
+The combined deficit is a planned spend down of available fund balance to help support infrastructure improvements including Phase 2 water main replacement on Old Grand Avenue, water main replacement on Waveland Avenue, relocating some existing water main and installing new water